 The Workaround Problem

-When a blocker feels too restrictive, users simply find a way around it, another device, a different browser, or disabling the app mid-session.
+When a blocker feels too restrictive, users simply find a way around it – another device, a different browser, or disabling the app mid-session.
 The stricter the block, the more creative the workaround.
-This isn’t a weakness.
-It’s a predictable psychological response to perceived loss of autonomy.
-Your brain doesn’t like being told no, especially when the thing being blocked is something it’s been trained to associate with relief.

 What’s Actually Causing the Distraction